MRRC

 A Rust library for reading, writing, and manipulating MARC bibliographic records, with Python bindings.

-Note: This project was developed using agentic coding tools (amp and Claude) and uses beads for agentic issue tracking.
+Note: This project was developed using agentic coding tools (amp and Claude) and uses beads_rust for agentic issue tracking.
 The package has not yet had extensive practical testing by humans and should be considered experimental.

 Features